httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Selective Coverage using rsa-pss-sha512

-This example covers additional elements in `test-request`, not including the body Digest header using the `rsa-pss-sha512` algorithm.
+This example covers additional elements in `test-request`, not including the body Digest header, using the `rsa-pss-sha512` algorithm.

 The corresponding signature input is: